FreeSurfer

 FreeSurfer provides a full processing stream for structural MRI data, including:

-To run FreeSurfer, you simply need to add it to your path and run the setup script:
+To run FreeSurfer, you need to add it to your path and run the setup script:

 $ export FREESURFER_HOME=/gpfs/research/software/freesurfer/freesurfer